fepfitra/algorithms/README.md

 # algorithms

-Palindrome Detection: Write a program to determine whether a given string is a palindrome (reads the same backward as forward).
+[Y] Palindrome Detection: Write a program to determine whether a given string is a palindrome (reads the same backward as forward).

 Anagram Detection: Determine if two given strings are anagrams of each other.